Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Evaluation

 \subsubsection{Fine-pruning}

 Fine-pruning~\cite{liu2018fine} is a defense mechanism against backdoor attacks composed of two parts: pruning and fine-tuning.
-Existing works show that by removing (pruning) some neurons of a \ac{DNN}, the efficiency of \acp{DNN} improves while the prediction capacity remains equal~\cite{han2016deep, yu2017scalpel}.
+Existing works show that removing (pruning) some neurons of a \ac{DNN} makes \acp{DNN} simpler, thus, easing the training while the prediction capacity remains equal~\cite{han2016deep, yu2017scalpel}.
 The authors suggested that some neurons may contain the primary task information, others the backdoor behavior, and the rest a combination of main and backdoor behavior.
 Thus, the backdoor could be completely removed by removing the neurons containing the malicious information.
 The authors proposed ranking the neurons in the last convolutional layer based on their activation values by querying some data.
 A pruning rate $\tau$ controls the number of neurons to prune.
 The second part of the defense is fine-tuning.
 Fine-tuning consists of retraining the (pruned) model for some (small) number of epochs on clean data.
 By doing this, the model could (i) recover its dropped accuracy during pruning and (ii) altogether remove the backdoor effect.
-The authors showed that by combining these two, the \ac{ASR} of a poisoned model could drop from 99\% to 0\%.
+The authors showed that by combining these two, \ac{ASR} of a poisoned model could drop from 99\% to 0\%.